 You care more about your marriage than your wedding.

 It’s easy to get distracted by the chaos and excitement that surrounds wedding planning today and lose focus on laying a foundation for a successful marriage.
 Don’t neglect to seek some expert guidance before you marry.
 (FYI: I offer a great Premarital Coaching Package)!

 You know and understand your partner deeply and trust them completely.

-- I think of the quote, “The whole is greater than the sum of its parts” here.
+I think of the quote, “The whole is greater than the sum of its parts” here.
 You should feel as if you and your partner share a mission or a cause that binds you together.
 For Michael and me, it’s our faith, which anchors us when the waves get rough.

 You have a shared vision of your future together (e.g., children, travels, financial goals, etc.).

-The significant people in your life have met – and like – your partner (or least don’t have any major reservations).
+The significant people in your life have met – and like – your partner (or at least don’t have any major reservations).

 You can’t imagine a future without this person in it.

-Welcome to the blog!
+Welcome to our blog!

 Our Gift to You